-To improve the value, reputation and to stimulate the use of mystery shopping services, it is in relation to the relevant National laws and regulations of the country of operation.
+These Guidelines should be read in conjunction with the MSPA Ethics Code and be applied in relation to the relevant National laws and regulations of the country of operation.
 The main aim of these Guidelines is to promote professionalism in the conduct of mystery shopping, to ensure quality for clients and consistency amongst MSPA members.